Moustapha-Ibrahima-Ba/Active_Learning/README.md

     - Share it 😍

 # OUTLINE
-Each header is a link.
-Click on it to directly open the folder.

 ## - [Books](Books) 📚
 Recently, I started to enjoy reading books that talk about computers and programming.